Aurelien-Pelissier/High-Harmonic-Generation/README.md

 - On the right side we plot the intensity dependance for different pressure

-With this two graphs it become clear how complex the HHG process can be.
-The Influence of the main parameters ar summarized in the table below.
+These two graph highlight how complex the HHG process can be.
+We have studied the influence of most of the input parameters, and the table below summarize how to maximize the harmonic output for each parameters.